Foster Care Program Overview

 This program, established in 2012, is dedicated to ensuring that students in foster care are achieving academically through course completion, advancing to the next grade, accruing credits toward graduation, and on a path to post secondary success.
 These efforts are being organized by the State Coordinator for Foster Care Education, who is leading this work.
 It was launched in partnership with the Colorado Department of Human Services, Morgridge Family Foundation, and Mile High United Way.

-In honor of foster care awareness month in May, the Foster Care Education Program at CDE hosted a suitcase drive for children and youth experiencing foster care.
+In honor of foster care awareness month, the Foster Care Education Program at CDE is hosting a suitcase drive for children and youth experiencing foster care.
 Children and youth often do not have access to suitcases in the event of an out-of-home placement.
-Thank you to the generous donors, 72 suitcases were collected and delivered to the Tennyson Center.
-Each suitcase will be given directly to a young person in foster care.
-Thank you to all who donated!
+This drive is meant to ease difficult transitions by providing a new suitcase.
+Suitcases will be donated to the Tennyson Center for Children, and given directly to a child in foster care!

 Every Transition Counts for Students in Foster Care -

 3-minute video on the importance of educational stability, Colorado partnerships, and previously released research on educational outcomes for students in foster care.
 The video was developed with support from the U.S. Dept. of Education.

 The 2017 Helen M. McLoraine Scholarship for Foster Care & Emancipating Youth was created to provide educational scholarships for foster care youth who are emancipated or are in the process of preparing to emancipate from the foster care system in Colorado.
 Scholarship awards can be up to $10,000 per year for a total of four years.
 Online application and an overview of the eligibility requirements (for first-time applicants).

 Eligibility and Application: Online application and an overview of the eligibility requirements.
 This program is open to students who have spent a minimum of 24 months in Colorado’s foster care system between the ages of 13 and 18.